Emergency Insurance Funds

 The new Graduate and Professional Student Lounge opened in fall 2019 in the William Pitt Union.
 This space is just for you!
 E-mail the Graduate and Professional Student Government at gpsg@pitt.edu for details.

-These rooms, located in 401, 402, and 403 Hillman Library, provide a quiet environment in which graduate students can pursue research and writing.
+Hillman Library offers space that provides a quiet environment in which graduate students can pursue research and writing.

 Graduate and Professional Students at the Pittsburgh campus are offered Free Museum Visits, Artful Wednesdays, and may purchase Cheap Seats.